JavaTutorialConnoisseur/nixvim/README.md

 Set up DAP stuff
-Move some telescope stuff to the 'styled' telescope thing Fix snippies & check out if friendly-snippets is optimal or not
+Move some telescope stuff to the 'styled' telescope thing

 Think about plugin categorization
 Change the `default.nix` hell